At least 55 people died on Maui. Residents had little warning before wildfires overtook a town

 Maui’s firefighting efforts may also have been hampered by a small staff, said Bobby Lee, the president of the Hawaii Firefighters Association.
 There are a maximum of 65 firefighters working at any given time in Maui County, and they are responsible for fighting fires on three islands — Maui, Molokai and Lanai — he said.

-Those crews have about 13 fire engines and two ladder trucks, but they are all designed for on-road use.
-The department does not have any off-road vehicles, he said.
+Those crews have about 13 fire engines and two ladder trucks, but the department does not have any off-road vehicles, he said.

 That means fire crews can't attack brush fires thoroughly before they reach roads or populated areas, Lee said.
 The high winds caused by Hurricane Dora made that extremely difficult, he said.